muzy/MicroMoody/README.md

 RGB LED driven by an ATTiny85.
 Supports various modes of operation and can be remote controlled with an I2C-like protocol.
 Real I2C support will follow soon.

-## remote control (almost-I2C)
+## remote control (I2C)

 This is enabled by the `-DI2CEN` compile flag, which is set by default in the Makefile.

-Each command consists of 7 bytes, transfered with the most significant bit first.
-I2C start/stop signals are not yet supported.

-The bytes are:
+After sending the 7bit address and the r/w bit (which are not interpreted yet), the bus master must send the following 7 bytes to the MicroMoody:

 * opmode
 * fade/blink speed
 * red value